Big Ten Conference: Extra-conference rivalries

 Wisconsin has a long-standing in-state basketball rivalry with Marquette.
 The series has intensified as of late with both teams having made the Final Four in recent years.
 The schools also played an annual football game before Marquette abandoned its football program in 1961.
 The school also has minor rivalries in basketball with the two other Division I members of the University of Wisconsin System, which include the University of Wisconsin–Milwaukee and University of Wisconsin–Green Bay.

 Similarly, Nebraska has an in-state rivalry with another Big East school in Creighton, mostly in basketball and baseball.

 Minnesota men's ice hockey has a prolific and fierce border rivalry with the University of North Dakota.
 The two teams played annually between 1948 and 2013 as members of the Western Collegiate Hockey Association prior to the inception of the Big Ten Conference.
 The rivalry resumed in 2016 in non-conference action.

 Maryland has many rivalries outside of the conference, most notably Duke, Virginia, West Virginia, and Navy.
 Maryland left the Duke and Virginia rivalries behind in the ACC when it joined the Big Ten.

-In the early days of the Big Ten, the Chicago-Michigan game was played on Thanksgiving, usually with conference championship implications.
+In the early days of the Big Ten, the Chicago–Michigan game was played on Thanksgiving, usually with conference championship implications.
 It was considered one of the first major rivalries of the conference.

 Facilities

 Three Big Ten football stadiums seat over 100,000 spectators: Michigan Stadium (Michigan), Beaver Stadium (Penn State), and Ohio Stadium (Ohio State).
-Only five other college football stadiums have a capacity over 100,000 (four in the Southeastern Conference (SEC) and one in the Big 12 Conference).
+Only five other college football stadiums have a capacity over 100,000 (as of the 2024 season, all in the Southeastern Conference (SEC)).
 Michigan Stadium and Beaver Stadium, respectively, are the two largest American football stadiums by capacity in the United States, and all three of the Big Ten's largest venues rank among the ten largest sports stadiums in the world.
 UCLA plays in the Rose Bowl as its home stadium, which is the location of the Rose Bowl Game for the Big Ten champion.
+USC plays in the Los Angeles Memorial Coliseum, a publicly owned stadium that is managed and operated by the university, which has hosted two summer Olympic Games in 1932 and 1984, and will again in 2028.

 Big Ten schools also play in two of the 10 largest on-campus basketball arenas in the country: Ohio State's Value City Arena and Maryland's Xfinity Center.
 Additionally, arenas at Indiana, Wisconsin, Illinois, Iowa, and Penn State rank among the 20 largest on-campus basketball facilities in the United States.
-The Big Ten Conference has the most on-campus basketball arenas with seating capacities of 15,000 or more of any NCAA conference, with seven.
-(Of the other conferences considered "power conferences" in men's basketball, the ACC has two such arenas, the Big East none, the Big 12 two, the Pac-12 one, and the SEC five.
-Outside of these conferences, the Mountain West Conference has four such arenas and the West Coast Conference one through the 2022–23 season, after which the WCC member with such an arena, BYU, will join the Big 12.)
+As of the upcoming 2024–25 season, the Big Ten Conference has the most on-campus basketball arenas with seating capacities of 15,000 or more of any NCAA conference, with seven.
+(Of the other so-called power conferences in men's basketball, the ACC has two such arenas, the Big East none, the Big 12 four, and the SEC five.
+Outside of these conferences, the Mountain West Conference has four such arenas.)